dongdongbh/plagiarize-cheaker/Readme.md

 # Plagiarism Detection Tool

-This tool is designed to automate the process of detecting plagiarism in student submissions.
-It extracts text from PDF files, filters out common questions, and compares documents to identify significant similarities.
+This tool is designed to automate the process of detecting plagiarism in student submissions across various assignments.
+It extracts text from both PDF and DOCX files, filters out common questions, and compares documents to identify significant similarities using configurable thresholds.

 ## Features

-- PDF text extraction using PyMuPDF.
+- Supports text extraction from PDF and DOCX file formats.
-- Sentence-level text filtering to exclude common questions or instructions.
+- Utilizes sentence-level text filtering to exclude common questions or instructions, enhancing the accuracy of plagiarism detection.
-- Document comparison to identify similarities based on configurable thresholds.
+- Offers document comparison with configurable similarity thresholds, allowing for flexible and precise analysis.
-- Parallel processing for efficient handling of large numbers of documents.
+- Employs parallel processing to efficiently handle large batches of documents.
-- Creation of individual review folders for each student, containing the documents involved in plagiarism cases and a detailed report.
+- Generates detailed plagiarism reports, including global reports that summarize findings across all assignments.
+- Facilitates review by creating symbolic links to original submissions instead of copying files, reducing disk space usage.
+- Allows setting different similarity thresholds for different assignments via a JSON configuration file, accommodating varied analysis needs.

 ## Getting Started